NatureGeorge/ResNetPPI/README.md

   * onehot-encoding including 22+2 channels for the reference sequence, 22+2 channels for the homologous sequence
   * 22: 20 amino acid types + 1 gap + 1 unknown type
   * 2: 1 hydrophoblic + 1 hydrophilic
-  * for the single sequence input, all the homologous related channels are filled with zeroes
+  * for the single sequence input, all the homologous related channels are filled with the reference sequence's corresponding values
   * hence we get $\{48\times L_k, k\in K\}$
 * **MSA Embedding**: for each encoded pairwise alignment, feed into the `ResNet1D` and get embedded pairwise alignment ($64\times L_k$)
   * hence we get $\{64\times L_k, k\in K\}$